Pixel2HTML/pixel2html-generator/README.md

 ## Running the generator by yourself

-To generate the *Pixel2HTML* boilerplate go to your project folder and run this command in your shell
+To generate the **Pixel2HTML Boilerplate** go to your project folder and run this command in your shell

 ```
 $ cd ~/your/project/folder